 Staff and visitors must practice safe social distancing and customers are asked to use the provided hand sanitiser and sign in before entering the building.
-A maximum of eight visitors are permitted in the display room at this time.
 Please stay home if you are feeling unwell.

 2 Balls Head Drive, Waverton 2060 (on the right hand side before Balls Head Reserve).